Human Health and Disease

 Overview of the Chapter

 The "Human Health and Disease" chapter of Class 12 CBSE deals with the concept of health, its importance, and the numerous factors affecting it.
 The chapter further provides a series of causes of disease and various diseases, including infectious and non-infectious diseases, along with prevention and control.
 It further explains the immune system with accounts for innate and acquired immunity as well as vaccines.
 It covers such common human diseases as malaria, cancer, and AIDS, among others, and lifestyle diseases.
-At the same time, it focuses on good health through balanced nutrition, hygiene, and exercise.
+At the same time, it focuses on good health through balanced diet, hygiene, and exercise.

 What is Health?